zulip/zulip/docs/testing/manual-testing.md

 This is a fairly quick task where we test the search filters on the left sidebar and the buddy list.
-If Cordelia is not subscribed to Denmark, subscribe her to that stream.
+If Cordelia is not subscribed to Denmark, subscribe her to that channel.

-- Streams filtering
+- Channels filtering

   - Use "w" hotkey to open the search.
   - Filter on "d".
   - Pin/unpin Denmark.
   - Clear filter.
-  - Use "A" and "D" hotkeys to cycle through the streams.
+  - Use "A" and "D" hotkeys to cycle through the channels.
   - Filter again and then click somewhere else.

 - Buddy list filtering